RulesReasoning Rules for Term Constructs

 The postcondition of the triple for val_rand n asserts that the output

-value r corresponds to an integer n1, in the range from 0 ≤ n1 < n.
+value r corresponds to an integer n1 in the range 0 ≤ n1 < n.

 Exercise: 2 stars, standard, especially useful (triple_rand)